I don't wanna be anybody's fool

 - Charby the Vampirate.
 Zerlocke spends a human lifetime locked into an extremely abusive relationship because of this.

-- In the BDSM themed webcomic Sunstone there are aspects of this to Lisa and Ally's relationship.
-Lisa gets a tattoo reading "Property of Allison" and her wedding ring has the inscription "Forever Mine" on it's interior.
+- In the BDSM-themed webcomic Sunstone there are aspects of this to Lisa and Ally's relationship.
+Lisa gets a tattoo reading "Property of Allison" and her wedding ring has the inscription "Forever Mine" on its interior.
 Lisa also likes to wear her collar in public under a scarf to remind her that the previous night she "was hers".
-Marion on the other hand was keen to enter a situation where she was submissive to Alan 24/7 and wore her collar and referred to Alan as Master at all times.

 - Mackenzie, the protagonist of Tales of MU, is DEEPLY submissive, and gives herself to Amaranth (a nymph) in this way as a Type A. The ogres in said work also have a strict chain of people-ownership, romantic and otherwise, which leads to Mackenzie being treated like a simple object because she's too far down the chain of sexual dominance.